michaelskyba/budgetpass/README.md

 ``$HOME/.local/share/bpass`` by default, but can be modified via the ``$BP_HOME`` variable.

+### Spaces Disclaimer
+From my (limited) testing, everything seems to break when spaces are involved, so attempt to avoid them, if possible.

 ### Commands
 - ``bpass new <password name>`` - create a new password.
-You will need quotation marks if your name contains spaces, but I would recommend against doing this, because filenames with spaces are ugly.
-Instead, use dashes, underscores, or camelCase.
 - ``bpass get <password name>`` - retrieve a password.
-Again, spaces require quotes.
 If you want to get a password without a prompt, possibly because you're using some kind of frontend, I think ``pass=$(echo <MASTERPASSWORD> | bpass get <PASSWORDNAME>) ; echo ${pass##* }`` should generally work.